 It is not just a learning and developmental culture that encourages productivity; the environment is also a significant factor.

 In recent years, the layout of offices have changed, but the importance of worker comfort has not.
-Whether it is the room temperature or the chairs, every element can have an impact on how hard your staff work.
+Whether it is the room temperature or the chairs, or even the cleanliness, every element can have an impact on how hard your staff work.
 While it can be costly, If your environment is conducive to people giving their all, any expenses will soon pay off.

 This is particularly important if you have parents on your team.
 While, understandably, your business is your main priority, remembering that your staff have home lives and families that they sometimes have to prioritise is important.
 If you can allow them the time off to go to a class assembly or sports day, they will repay you by giving their all at other times.